jrnold/acw_battle_data/data/fox1898/README.md

 ## CWSAC

 - 'Manassas gap' on 1863-7-21 is not matched to VA108 because 'Wapping Heights' on 1863-7-23 is matched to that battle.
 - 'Petersburg Trenches' entries are not matched to any CWSAC battles.
    All the battles in the Petersburg and Appomattox Campaigns appear to be outside the trenches, or assaults that have separate entries in Fox.

+## Misc

+There is not a battle-level table for the Fox data because it uses slightly different definitions of battles for the different belligerents.